zonxa/seal/CONTRIBUTING.md

 - Install `mkdocs-material` using either:
     - `brew install mkdocs-material`, or
     - `pip install mkdocs-material`
+- Make required changes to a markdown file in the [docs directory](./docs).
 - From the root of the repository, run `mkdocs serve`.
 This will start a local development server so you can preview changes in your browser.
+- Once you've validated your changes, create a pull request.

 > [!INFO]
 > For larger documentation issues, please create an issue in GitHub.